-The Alliance believes an accelerated program is needed to overcome TSRs by upgrading crossings across the Victorian network according to priorities derived via the Australian Level Crossing Assessment Model (ALCAM).
+The Alliance believes an accelerated program is needed to overcome TSRs by upgrading crossings across the Victorian network according to priorities derived via the Australian Level Crossing Assessment Model (ALCAM) level crossing assessment model.
 The Alliance advocates an allocation of \$6 million per year for the next decade to overcome this problem.